Earnest Graham: College career

-Graham was a sought-after college recruit and chose to accept an athletic scholarship from the home-state University of Florida in Gainesville, Florida, where he played for the Florida Gators football team under coach Steve Spurrier and coach Ron Zook from 1998 to 2002.
+Graham was a sought-after college recruit and chose to accept an athletic scholarship from the home-state University of Florida in Gainesville, Florida, where he played for the Gators teams under coach Steve Spurrier and coach Ron Zook from 1998 to 2002.
 Early in his first college season in 1998, Graham suffered a foot injury that required surgery and was granted a medical redshirt.

 Graham started seven games for the Gators as a redshirt freshman in 1999 and ran for 654 yards and five touchdowns, earning him a spot on the Southeastern Conference All-Freshman team.
 Graham split time with fellow running back Robert Gillespie during the 2000 season, in which he rushed for 676 yards and eight touchdowns.
 Graham was slowed by injuries in 2001 (including a controversial knee injury suffered in the Florida State game), but still earned second-team All-SEC honors on the strength of 650 yards and nine touchdowns while again splitting time with Gillespie.

 As a senior team captain in 2002, Graham started every game for the Gators and took advantage of his opportunity as the Gators' featured running back, rushing for 1,085 yards and eleven touchdowns, including a career-high 182 yards in the season opener versus the UAB Blazers.

 At the conclusion of his career at Florida, Graham ranked among the best running backs in Gator history.
 Graham finished third in school history in rushing touchdowns (33), fifth in rushing yardage and attempts (3,065 yards on 603 carries), fifth in career 100-yard games (9), and ninth in all-purpose yards (3,468).
 Graham also averaged 135 yards in his three bowl games.

 Professional career

+Tampa Bay Buccaneers (first stint)

+Graham entered the NFL by signing as an undrafted free agent with the Tampa Bay Buccaneers on May 5, 2003.
+He was waived on August 22, 2003.

+Cleveland Browns

+Graham was signed to the practice squad of the Cleveland Browns on November 19, 2003.
+He was released on November 25, 2003.

+Tampa Bay Buccaneers (second stint)

 2003–2006

+Graham was signed to the practice squad of the Buccaneers on December 3, 2003.
+He was released on December 9, 2003.
+He signed a reserve/future contract with the Buccaneers on December 29, 2003.

-Graham entered the NFL by signing as an undrafted free agent with the Tampa Bay Buccaneers in April 2003.
-He spent most of the 2003 NFL season and part of the 2004 season on the team's practice squad and was finally promoted to the active roster on October 27, 2004.
+Graham was waived on September 5, 2004, and signed to the practice squad on September 7, 2004.
+He was finally promoted to the active roster on October 27, 2004.

 Graham led the Bucs in rushing yards during the 2004, 2005, and 2006 preseasons, leading former coach Jon Gruden to dub him "Mr. August".
 However, he was not given the opportunity to carry the ball once the regular season began.
 Instead, Graham played extensively on special teams, leading the team in special teams tackles in 2005 and 2006.